top of page

 “She has longstanding affiliations with Epstein,” Bonifaz told The Barnard Bulletin.
 “We are demanding better from our college in that regard.”

-Within 30 minutes, CARES officers arrived.
+Within 30 minutes, CARES officers arrived with Kelli Murray, Barnard's Executive Vice President for Strategy and Chief Administrative Officer.
 Bonifaz recalled feeling “surrounded, helpless, and outnumbered.”

 “We were holding the banner as two first-year students, not intimidating at all, simply chanting,” Bonifaz said, adding that she and Turek “were surrounded by about 10, 15 officers.”

-Weeks later, Bonifaz and Turek received a notice that they were required to attend a conduct hearing after the College determined that their demonstration violated Barnard’s Code of Conduct and Policy for Safe Campus Demonstrations.
+Weeks later, the students received a notice that they were required to attend a conduct hearing after the College determined that their demonstration violated Barnard’s Code of Conduct and Policy for Safe Campus Demonstrations.

-During the conduct hearing, Bonifaz and Turek explained why they believed they were not in violation of the Code of Conduct.
-However, on June 1, both were informed that they had been put on disciplinary probation for the upcoming fall semester.
+During their conduct hearing, Bonifaz and Turek explained why they believed they were not in violation of the Code of Conduct.
+On June 1, both were informed that they had been put on disciplinary probation for the upcoming fall semester.

 Community backlash against Barnard affiliates named in the Epstein files

 Francine LeFrak is a Barnard trustee and the founder of The Francine A. LeFrak Foundation, which financed Barnard’s Center for Well-Being.
-Email exchanges from the Epstein files suggested that, through Epstein’s correspondences with an intermediary individual, LeFrak invited Epstein to an event in Africa “as her guest,” and in 2010, said that she “would love to stop by” an undisclosed location of Epstein’s.
+Email exchanges from the Epstein files suggested that, through convicted sex trafficker Jeffrey Epstein’s correspondence with an intermediary individual, LeFrak invited Epstein to an event in Africa “as her guest,” and in 2010, said that she “would love to stop by” an undisclosed location of Epstein’s.
 In another exchange, an unidentified individual claimed that they saw Ghislaine Maxwell, who co-conspired with Epstein’s trafficking crimes, at LeFrak’s residence.

-An independent legal investigation by the College concluded that no Barnard affiliate mentioned in the Epstein files “engaged in wrongdoing or activities at odds with Barnard’s mission and values,” including LeFrak, who publicly stated that she “didn’t know this man whatsoever.”
+An independent legal investigation concluded that no College affiliate mentioned in the Epstein files “engaged in wrongdoing or activities at odds with Barnard’s mission and values.”

-In March, Epstein Off Columbia organized a protest outside of the Barnard gates, but were not confronted by Public Safety or administrators during or after the demonstration.
-However, Turek stated that “around 20” NYPD officers arrived at the gates.
+In March, Epstein Off Columbia organized a protest outside of the Barnard gates, but was not confronted by CARES, Columbia Public Safety, or administrators during or after the demonstration.
+Turek stated that “around 20” NYPD officers arrived at the gates.

 Appealing — and arguing against — the decision

-Administrators stated that Bonifaz and Turek’s protest was “inconsiderate” to students who were studying nearby.
-Both challenged the “precedent in term[s] of the eliciting of sound,” considering that Barnard’s Fitness Center and dance studios were located near the financial literacy suite.
+Administrators stated that the protest was “inconsiderate” to students who were studying nearby.
+Bonifaz and Turek challenged the “precedent in term[s] of the eliciting of sound,” considering that Barnard’s Fitness Center and dance studios were located near the financial literacy suite.

-“The report … falsely stated that five minutes after we started protesting that we were asked to disperse,” Bonifaz said, “We were not asked to disperse until 30 minutes in.
-We were simply … told that we were being inconsiderate of the students around us, which neither Addie or I understood as a direction to disperse.”
+“The report … falsely stated that five minutes after we started protesting that we were asked to disperse,” Bonifaz said.
+“We were not asked to disperse until 30 minutes in.
+We were simply … told that we were being inconsiderate of the students around us, which neither Addie [nor] I understood as a direction to disperse.”

-Bonifaz also recalled that there were “about five students” in Barnard Hall during the protest, which she stated “is not seen as a place you study [in].”
-She added that the nearby students had the opportunity to freely leave, but did not do so, nor did they report the protest to CARES.
+She also recalled that there were “about five students” in Barnard Hall during the protest, and that nearby students had the opportunity to freely leave.

 “There was not that level of [inconsideration] and disruption that they are claiming that there was,” Bonifaz said.

-Turek added, “Inferring that our actions were disruptive because we were making noise, points us to believe that Barnard administration was disrupted by our behavior and CARES was disrupted by our behavior, not the students.”
+Turek commented, “Inferring that our actions were disruptive because we were making noise points us to believe that Barnard administration was disrupted by our behavior and CARES was disrupted by our behavior, not the students.”

 Administrators are “scared of the narrative” of disciplining students protesting Epstein

-“For me, [that call] did not feel like just an offer of support,” Bonifaz continued, “It more felt like [the administrator was saying] ‘one, you’re filing your appeal, right?
+“It felt more like [the administrator was saying] ‘one, you’re filing your appeal, right?
 So you don’t stay on probation because that looks bad for us.
-And two, please stop talking about this.’”
+And two, please stop talking about this,’” she explained.

 On June 12, all charges against Bonifaz and Turek were dropped.
 Instead, both students were required to sign a contract that stated they “would abide by Barnard College policies,” with a warning for their internal record.
 The students were also required to attend a policy training in the fall.